MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/manage-configuration.md

 | LicenseOnly | Developer, Evaluation, Express, Web, Standard or Enterprise edition license only without Software Assurance | License only |

 * **PAYG**: Pay for your SQL Server software usage through Microsoft Azure.
 See [SQL Server prices and licensing](https://www.microsoft.com/sql-server/sql-server-2022-pricing).
   > [!IMPORTANT]
-  > For correct billing, servers that use **PAYG** license type should stay continuously connected to Azure.
-  >
-  > Intermittent connectivity disruptions are tolerated with built-in resilience.
+  > Azure Arc-enabled SQL Server Pay-As-You-Go (PAYG) provides a flexible subscription-based access to SQL Server.
+The servers with SQL Server instances using PAYG must be continuously connected to Azure.
+Intermittent connectivity disruptions for up to 30 days are tolerated with built-in resilience.
+Please be advised that once your subscription expires, you are not authorized to use the software.
 * **Paid** and **LicenseOnly**: Use an existing license agreement.
 Usage implies that you already have the necessary licenses.
 In these cases, your software usage will be reported to you using a free meter.
 You can analyze your usage in the [Cost Management + Billing portal](/azure/cost-management-billing/) to make sure you have enough licenses for all your installed SQL Server instances.

 [!INCLUDE [license-types](includes/license-types.md)]